python-poetry/poetry/docs/docs/pre-commit-hooks.md

 ### Arguments

-The hook takes the same arguments as the CLI command.
+The hook takes the same arguments as the poetry command.
 For more information see the [check command](/docs/cli#check).